3.3 8 Practice Questions Testout

 Section 1: Common Question Types in 3.3.8 and Key Concepts

 • Firewall Configuration and Rules: Questions often involve analyzing firewall rules to determine which traffic is allowed or denied.
-Understanding port numbers, protocols (TCP/UDP), source/destination IP addresses, and access control lists (ACLs) is paramount.
+Understanding port numbers, protocols (TCP/UDP), source/destination IP addresses, and access control lists (ACLs) is critical.
 You'll need to be able to interpret rule order and precedence.

 • Intrusion Detection/Prevention Systems (IDS/IPS): Questions may assess your knowledge of how IDS/IPS systems work, their differences, and their role in network security.
 This includes understanding signature-based detection, anomaly detection, and the distinction between prevention and detection.